As the inspirational speaker Bob Hooey once said: if you don’t take care of your customer, your competitor will.

 And what better place to start than with contact management software?
 In a nutshell, it will help you understand who your customers are, what they need from you, and what kind of interactions they have with your business.

-You’ve guessed it: it’s all about aggregating knowledge, keeping it organised, and using it to grow your business.
+You’ve guessed it: it’s all about aggregating knowledge, keeping it organized, and using it to grow your business.
 In fact, it’s very close to a CRM, or customer relationship management tool, as most of the features overlap.

 And speaking of features, let’s look at some of the ones you should absolutely have: